peterbat1/AnabatReader/README.md

 See http://www.gnu.org/licenses/ for a copy of the license.

-Development of an Anabat data file reader was undertaken by Peter D. Wilson between 11 and 17 December 2013.
-I can be contacted by
+Development of an Anabat data file reader was undertaken by Peter D. Wilson between 11 and 17 December 2013, and a major revision completed 10 January 2017.
-email: peterbat1_at_tpg.com.au (replace _at_ with the ASCII "at" symbol, of course.)

 This R script implements and extends earlier software (now lost in unfortunate circumstances) written by me in Borland Delphi between 2003 and 2011.